-Risk ofIn accordance with the investment strategy of the Fund, the Fund intents to acquire properties to theacquisitionsextent that they can be acquired on advantageous terms and meet certain investment criteria.
-Acquisitions offailingsuch properties entail general investment risk associated with any real estate investment, including the risk thatto meetinvestments will fail to perform in accordance with expectations or that estimates of the costs of refurbishmentsexpectationsto bring acquired Portfolio Assets up to the Fund's standards may prove inaccurate.
+Risk of acquisitions failing to meet expectations In accordance with the investment strategy of the Fund, the Fund intents to acquire properties to the extent that they can be acquired on advantageous terms and meet certain investment criteria.
+Acquisitions of such properties entail general investment risk associated with any real estate investment, including the risk that investments will fail to perform in accordance with expectations or that estimates of the costs of refurbishments to bring acquired Portfolio Assets up to the Fund's standards may prove inaccurate.

-Risk Description Dossier, Reports upon which the Fund may rely whilst carrying out due diligence regarding (new) investments may information contain inaccuracies or deficiencies due to limitations on the scope of inspections or technologies used in and producing such reports.
+Dossier, information and consultancy risks Reports upon which the Fund may rely whilst carrying out due diligence regarding (new) investments may contain inaccuracies or deficiencies due to limitations on the scope of inspections or technologies used in producing such reports.
 Moreover, statutory or negotiated representations and warranties made by the sellers of properties that the Fund acquires may not protect against liabilities arising from property defects.
-The seller consultancy risks may make contractual representations and warranties, however the Fund may not be able to negotiate for such representations or warranties, and accordingly the Fund may be unable or in a limited way has the ability to bring a claim against the initial seller under any such representations or warranties.
+The seller may make contractual representations and warranties, however the Fund may not be able to negotiate for such representations or warranties, and accordingly the Fund may be unable or in a limited in an ability to bring a claim against the initial seller under any such representations or warranties.
 The Fund's ability to enforce claims under representations and warranties may also be subject to contractual and statutory limitations, including with respect to properties purchased from an insolvent owner.
 The initial owner's financial condition and the fact that the Fund may only be able to assert a claim against a limited liability special purpose entity with immaterial assets in the case where the seller of a property is a special purpose entity, may also limit the Fund's protection under statutory and contractual warranty obligations.
 These factors limiting the Fund's ability to assert or enforce statutory or contractual warranty obligations could leave the Fund without recourse to third parties for potentially significant liabilities from property defects.
-Maintaining the Fund's tax status The risk of losing the status as a tax transparent fund for Dutch corporate income tax purposes and for dividenc withholding tax purposes.
-Relative Relative performance risk is the risk that the Fund's results fall behind the selected benchmark and, as a result, performance risk e Investors decide to sell their Fund's units and/or new Investors do not subscribe to the Fund.
-Concen- tration risk The strategy to focus geographically, increases the risk exposure to any factors having an impact on the science park sector in these geographical focus areas.
-Therefore such factors may have a disproportionate adverse effect on the Fund's income and the value of an investment in the Fund.
-The Fund invests (predominantly) commercially exploited real estate situated on Science Parks in the Netherlands.
-A Science Park is a geographic concentration of companies/institutes/education where mutual R&D and open innovation are central.
-Assets that fall under this criteria contain normal offices, buildings with a dedicated research facility, buildings with campus facilities, short stay apartments and parking spots.
-The precept is that certain objects contribute to the local ecosystem and cannot be developed/exploited by universities.
-Furthermore, investing in real estate situated on Science Parks results in a higher concentration risk due to the specific nature of the asset class.